Skip to navigation

 Alternative investments are the part of the AP3 investment model that has grown fastest in the last 15 years through allocations of assets from listed equities and fixed income instruments.
 Several factors are driving this trend, which is mirrored by many long-term investors at global level.

-Alternative investments in the AP3 portfolio as of 12/31/2022
+Allocation, Alternative investments in the AP3 portfolio as of December 31, 2023, %

 —”Alternative investments are well suited to create value based on AP3’s distinctive features.
 The illiquid aspect means that long-term investors can fully exploit the potential of investments such as real estate, infrastructure and timberland.
 For example, long-term investors have the opportunity to take advantage of attractive investment opportunities that may arise during times of stressed market conditions, times when other investors cannot be as competitive as AP3.”